lukaszraczylo/tdlib-telegram-bot-api-docker/README.md

 ## How to use the image

+Images created within this project support following architectures: AMD64 and ARM64

+Yes, it means you can run them on *Raspberry Pi 4* and above as well! 🥳

 ### Github authentication
-You need to authenticate with github [see this thread](https://github.community/t/docker-pull-from-public-github-package-registry-fail-with-no-basic-auth-credentials-error/16358/87) to pull even the publicly available images.
+You need to authenticate with github ([see this thread](https://github.community/t/docker-pull-from-public-github-package-registry-fail-with-no-basic-auth-credentials-error/16358/87)) to pull even the publicly available images.
 To do so you need to create [Personal Access Token](https://github.com/settings/tokens/new) with `read:packages` scope and use it to authenticate your docker client with the Github Docker Registry.

 ```
 docker login -u $GITHUB_USERNAME -p $GITHUB_TOKEN docker.pkg.github.com